Create a Recording object

 t_ref t_before t_after description

-DataFrame, we can create epochs by passing it along with the relevant Stream
+With the epochs_info DataFrame, we can create epochs by passing it along with the relevant Stream or Events data to the Epochs class.

 In this example, we create two types of epochs to test two hypotheses: